The ultimate grandfather clock maintenance guide

 1. Proper storage is key

 One of the keys to maintaining your grandfather clock is storing it properly.
 Keep it in a cool and shady area where it does not get any direct sunlight.
 Avoid putting it in humid rooms where it might crack or cause the finish of the wood to fade.
-Lastly, keep its doors closed because dust accumulates in every corner as it ages, which could lead to even more problems with your grandfather clock.
+Lastly, make sure to keep its doors closed because dust accumulates in every corner as it ages, which could lead to even more problems with your grandfather clock.

 2. Make sure the clock is wound